 - Fully automatic — bean to cup

-- Automatic milk system
+- Automatic milk system, multiple drink options

-- After-sales service varies by region
+- After-sales service may vary by location

-- Less refined than Jura
+- Less refined grinder and milk texture than top-tier machines

 9. DeLonghi Espresso Machine — Best Premium Home Coffee Machine